pedroos/NoperHash/README.md

 ### Tests

-The algorithm has been run against Fnv1a, Murmur3, PRH and XX in [https://github.com/psobo/NoperHash/blob/master/CSharp/NoperHashTests/NoperHashTests.cs](performance and collisions tests).
+The algorithm has been run against Fnv1a, Murmur3, PRH and XX in performance and collisions tests ([source code](https://github.com/psobo/NoperHash/blob/master/CSharp/NoperHashTests/NoperHashTests.cs)) ([report](https://psobo.com/blog/exponentiation_based_float_hash_2.html)).

 1. Words test: from  [dwyl's english-words](https://github.com/dwyl/english-words), serial hashing of more than 466,000 English words to measure time;
 2. Collisions test: similar to the words test, reusing the dictionary, without measuring time, and building a list of results to check for repetitions.